-This new and most extreme model in the Gallardo line-up is based on the Gallardo Super Trofeo, the successful race car from the Lamborghini Blancpain Super Trofeo, the world’s fastest one-make series.
+This Lamborghini Gallardo LP570-4 Squadra Corse is pegged as the most extreme model to wear the Gallardo name, which is no mean feat.
+It is based on the Gallardo Super Trofeo, the successful race car from the Lambo Blancpain Super Trofeo, the world’s fastest one-make series.